A study in patients with SMA showed SPINRAZA® (nusinersen)

 Graph showing proportion of patients with clinically meaningful change in HFMSE score vs baselineGraph showing proportion of patients with clinically meaningful change in HFMSE score vs baseline

-28 of the 68 patients with clinically meaningful improvement at 14 months maintained this improvement for ≥38 months3
+28 of the 68 patients with clinically meaningful increase at 14 months maintained this result for ≥38 months3

 • HFMSE interpretation may have been limited by floor effects; non-ambulatory patients could not perform some of the activities assessed by HFMSE, leading to lower achievable scores

-Mean improvement in RULM from baseline
+Mean increase in RULM from baseline

 Table showing RULM scores at baseline, at 14, 26, and 38 months of SPINRAZA treatment and the mean improvement at each assessmentTable showing RULM scores at baseline, at 14, 26, and 38 months of SPINRAZA treatment and the mean improvement at each assessment